 A thesis is original, independent research presented in the form of a scholarly document that has the potential to be published in a professional journal.
 A thesis is an unbiased examination of a research hypothesis followed by analysis and presentation of conclusions.
 The thesis will include a complete bibliography and documentation of source material within the text.
 A thesis is focused on issues of significance to the field(s) of interest chosen by the student.
 Academic research involves posing a question or hypothesis and using appropriate methodology to prove or disprove the proposed hypothesis.

 Thesis prerequisites are completion of 24 credits toward the MA in philosophy, approval of the thesis proposal by the thesis committee, and permission of instructor (thesis director).

 Theses are graded S (Satisfactory) or NC (No Credit).
 The director may grant an IP (In Progress) grade during the first semester of PHIL 799 if the proposal is not completed within one semester.
 The director may grant an IP (in progress) grade if the thesis is not completed within the second semester of PHIL 799.

 George Mason graduate policy requires all students enrolled in PHIL 799 to maintain continuous enrollment in at least one credit (PHIL 799) per semester while working on a project or thesis.
 Continuous enrollment does not apply to the summer session unless the student anticipates graduating in that session.

 Theses must meet university standards for formatting and submission.
-For more information about thesis formatting and submission, students should contact the Dissertation/Thesis Service coordinator (Fenwick 201 C or 703.993.3222).
-A collection of completed theses may be found at the Fenwick Library.
+For more information about thesis formatting and submission, students should contact the Dissertation/Thesis Service coordinator (C203 Fenwick Library or 703.993.2222).
+A collection of completed theses can be found at the Fenwick Library.
 Students are advised to consult the University Dissertation & Thesis Service (UDTS) .